GESCHICHTE Antiques & Flea Markets in Japan

 Flea markets provide an opportunity to mingle with locals in a casual, friendly environment while shopping for everything from cheap knick-knacks to valuable antiques.
 Grab a souvenir and a bite to eat, and get a sense of the local customs and traditions.
 Many markets are held on the grounds of famous temples and shrines, making for an alternative backdrop to your shopping experience.

 This market in the Setagaya ward of Tokyo began with inexpensive recycled kimono.
 This junk market features up to 700 different stalls with vendors selling things like plants, clothing, shoes, and antiques.
-Held twice a year on January 15 and 16 and December 15 and 16 all day from 9 a.m. to 9 p.m.
-Located near Kamimachi Station, running along Boroichi Dori Street all the way to Setagaya station.
+Held twice a year on January 15 and 16 and December 15 and 16 all day from 9 a.m. to 8 p.m.
+Located near Kamimachi Station, running from around Boroichi Dori Street all the way to Setagaya station.

 Kasai Shrine Antique Fair — Tokyo